-Hope has been a driving force in her work, and she brings this to light through stories.
-In 2017, she delivered a TEDx talk entitled Understanding Humanity Through the Lens.
-A year after, she served the United Nations High Commissioner for Refugees (UNHCR) in the Philippines.
-Additionally, she was selected as one of the panelists to represent Film and the Arts at the #SheForShe gender equality forum by the Embassy of France in the Philippines.
-With a commitment to inspire hope and raise awareness on relevant causes, Lyka also lent her voice to the #RespetoNaman campaign, a nationwide initiative by the Office of the Vice President Leni Robredo, the Embassy of Sweden in Manila, UN Women Safe Cities Programme, SPARK!
-Philippines, and NGO Empower against gender-based violence.
+In 2017, Lyka delivered a TEDx talk entitled Understanding Humanity Through the Lens.
+She was also selected as one of the panelists to represent Film and the Arts at the She for She gender equality forum by the Embassy of France in the Philippines.
+Lyka also lent her voice to the #RespetoNaman, a nationwide campaign which aims to raise awareness against gender-based violence.

-Lyka holds a Bachelor's degree in Communication from the Ateneo de Manila University and was honored the Loyola Schools Awards for the Arts in Visual Arts: Photography.
+Lyka holds a Bachelor's degree in Communication from the Ateneo de Manila University and was honoured the Loyola Schools Awards for the Arts in Visual Arts: Photography.
 She completed her postgraduate diploma in Visual Journalism at the Konrad Adenauer Asian Center for Journalism.